iIIusi0n/docker-machine-driver-qemu-macos/README.md

 It strongly depends on `arp -a` command to resolve IP from Mac address.
 Not tested on other systems, it assumes output of `arp -a` will be list of `? <IP> <MAC>`.

+UPDATED: It is updated to read and parse DHCP leases file but still not tested on various systems.

 Planning to use QMP to solve it.